lyndon025/playtested/src/content/article/2023-08-18-black-clover-gets-its-very-own-gacha-rpg-game--first-impressions---black-clover-m.md

 ---
-title: "Black Clover gets its very own gacha RPG game | First Impressions - Black Clover M"
+author: lyndonguitar
+category: Review
-description: "Drawing inspiration from the beloved anime and manga series, Black Clover M presents players with a high-quality adaptation that seamlessly integrates iconic scenes into the gameplay.
+description: Drawing inspiration from the beloved anime and manga series, Black Clover M presents players with a high-quality adaptation that seamlessly integrates iconic scenes into the gameplay.
 The exceptional quality of animation brings the Manga and Anime into life, creating a visually striking experience.
-With cel-shaded graphics characteristic of anime adaptations, the game does justice to the visual aesthetics of the anime."
+With cel-shaded graphics characteristic of anime adaptations, the game does justice to the visual aesthetics of the anime.
+featured: false
 pubDate: 2023-08-18
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "black-clover-m"]
+tags:
-featured: false
+- taptap
+- black-clover-m
-thumb: ""
+thumb: ''
+title: Black Clover gets its very own gacha RPG game | First Impressions - Black Clover M
 ---

 Drawing inspiration from the beloved anime and manga series, Black Clover M presents players with a high-quality adaptation that seamlessly integrates iconic scenes into the gameplay.
 The exceptional quality of animation brings the Manga and Anime into life, creating a visually striking experience.
 With cel-shaded graphics characteristic of anime adaptations, the game does justice to the visual aesthetics of the anime.